-- 1. With the ATV on the level ground, remove the seat (page 122) and the tank cover assembly (page 123), and then remove the oil fill cap from the front right crankcase cover. - 2.
-Place an oil drain pan under the crankcase and remove the engine oil drain bolt (1) and sealing washer (2).
+1. With the ATV on level ground, remove the oil check lid (page 144) and the oil fill cap/dipstick from the front crankcase.

+2. Place an oil drain pan under the crankcase and remove the engine oil drain bolt (1) and sealing washer (2).